Principles

 (e.g., “first visit date to maternal care for pregnancy after 40 weeks”).
 These types of helpers likely are contained in theget_

-functions. - Helpers that join registers or output of other functions are
+functions. - Helpers that join the output of other functions are prefixed with

 join_